Last updated on November 21st, 2021 at 06:59 pm

 Head of State: President Miloš Zeman (populist center-right)

 World Press Freedom Rank: Czech Republic 40/180

-According to Reporters Without Borders 2020 Freedom Index, the Czech Republic ranked 40th out of 180 countries.
+According to Reporters Without Borders 2021 Freedom Index, the Czech Republic ranked 40th out of 180 countries.
 The report states there are growing threats to public broadcasting and journalists.
-The report also points out that there is a concentration of ownership in the hands of a few oligarchs, more specifically the acquisition of the CME media group by Petr Kellner who is the wealthiest Czech billionaire businessman in the country.
+The report also points out a concentration of ownership in the hands of a few oligarchs, more specifically, the acquisition of the CME media group by Petr Kellner, the wealthiest Czech billionaire businessman in the country.

-In conclusion, the structure of the Czech media sector has changed dramatically, especially during the most recent years due to the rise of Czech populism and the populist right in Europe.
-Czech Media is facing several challenges, such as the concentration of media ownership, lack of transparency of media funding, which causes concern regarding media pluralism in the country.
+In conclusion, the structure of the Czech media sector has changed dramatically, especially during the most recent years, due to the rise of Czech populism and the populist right in Europe.
+Czech Media faces several challenges, such as the concentration of media ownership and lack of transparency of media funding, which causes concern regarding media pluralism in the country.
 Although the press is mostly free in the Czech Republic, it faces pressures from the government that has the potential to see increased influence on the media and decreased press freedom.

 |Top 5 Czech Republic Media Sources by Web Rank|